 - a.
 Set the time-mark generator for 1 ms markers. - b.
-Set the Type 7B51 TRIGGERING MODE to NORM, TIME/DIV to 50 μs and adjust the LEVEL/SLOPE control for a triggered sweep. - c.
-Reset the Type 7504 Horizontal Mode to A; set the Test Time-Base Triggering Mode to Norm, Time/div to 1 ms and adjust Level Slope control for a triggered display. - d.
-Reset the Test Time-Base B Display Mode to B Starts After Delay.
+Set the Type 7B50 TRIGGERING MODE to NORM, TIME/DIV to 50 $\mu s$ and adjust the LEVEL/SLOPE control for a triggered sweep. - c.
+Reset the Type 7504 Horizontal Mode to A; set the Test Time-Base Triggering Mode to Norm, Time/div to 1 ms and adjust Level Slope control for a triggered display.